nixworks/public/news/2014/11/15/README.md

 ##### Magnitude earthquake
 ### [A 5.4 magnitude earthquake causes serious damage in the Lake Region of Kyrgyzstan. ](/news/2014/11/15/a-5-4-magnitude-earthquake-causes-serious-damage-in-the-lake-region-of-kyrgyzstan.md)
-_Context: magnitude earthquake, Kyrgyzstan_
+_Context: Kyrgyzstan, magnitude earthquake_

 ##### Kota Ternate
 ### [A 7.1 magnitude earthquake occurs in waters off Kota Ternate in Indonesia with the potential to trigger a tsunami to hit Indonesia and the Philippines. ](/news/2014/11/15/a-7-1-magnitude-earthquake-occurs-in-waters-off-kota-ternate-in-indonesia-with-the-potential-to-trigger-a-tsunami-to-hit-indonesia-and-the-p.md)
-_Context: tsunami, Indonesia, Kota Ternate, Philippines_
+_Context: Kota Ternate, Philippines, Indonesia, tsunami_

 ##### Ninth G-20 summit
 ### [The ninth G-20 summit gets underway in the Australian city of Brisbane. ](/news/2014/11/15/the-ninth-g-20-summit-gets-underway-in-the-australian-city-of-brisbane.md)